Efficient Inference for Coupled Hidden Markov Models in Continuous Time and Discrete Space: BACKGROUND

 \subsection{Interacting particle systems}

 While CTMCs can be extended to high-dimensional systems, the size of the associated rate matrix increases exponentially with the number of dimensions, making exact inference intractable.
 We restrict attention to state spaces of the form $\gZ = \gV^d$, where $\gV = \{1,\dots,V\}$ is a fixed \textit{vocabulary}.
 We assume that transitions affect only a single coordinate (i.e., dimension) at a time, and that the rate for updating a coordinate $i$ may depend on the current global state $z\in\gZ$.
-This spatial dependence is often specified through a graph $\gG=(\gI,\gE)$, where $\gI=\{1,\dots,d\}$ indexes coordinates and $\gE$ encodes neighborhood structure \citep{liggett1985interacting}.
+The dependence of the rate on $z$ is often specified through a graph $\gG=(\gI,\gE)$, where $\gI=\{1,\dots,d\}$ indexes coordinates and $\gE$ encodes neighborhood structure (e.g., spatial dependence) \citep{liggett1985interacting}.

 To describe local updates, we use the shorthand

 for the configuration obtained from $z$ by replacing the $i$-th coordinate with $v\in\gV$.
 The local rate $r_{i,t}(v\mid z)\ge 0$ is defined as the instantaneous intensity of transitioning from $z$ to $z^{i\to v}$, i.e.